jonebdev/jonebdotdev/content/sections/legal/privacy.md

 Your continued use of my website will be regarded as acceptance of my practices around privacy and personal information.
 If you have any questions about how I handle user data and personal information, feel free to contact me.

-This policy is effective as of 22 September 2019.
+This policy is effective as of 6 April 2024.
 It has been generated with the help of GetTerms.io.